 Be warned though, hiking up these dunes is really, really hard work.
 It’s definitely two steps forward, one step back.

-The tiny town of Huacachina is a literal oasis tucked into harsh desert landscape.
+The tiny town of Huacachina is a literal oasis tucked into a harsh desert landscape.

 The dunes stretch on as far as the eye can see…

 These ancient petroglyphs are carved into the ground on a massive scale and are still pretty mysterious.
-You’ve got to get a birds eye view to appreciate them though, from they ground they look like nothing.
+You’ve got to get a birds-eye view to appreciate them though, from the ground they look like nothing.

 The roads around the Nazca Lines are also just fun to drive…

 The road from Nazca up to Cusco heads back up into the highlands around 14,000 feet.
 It’s flat grasslands for miles…

 But there are plenty of wild vicunas to be seen on the drive!
 They are a relative of the llama.